Tools as a catalyst for culture change

 When our CEO Ginni Rometty hired Jeff Smith as IBM’s CIO, with the mandate to help IBM achieve better business and technical agility, I proposed to Jeff that we provide the entire company with a great continuous delivery toolchain that fostered radical collaboration across disciplines.
 Jeff agreed and for the past two and a half years, that’s what my team and I have been working on.

-We chose and deployed best-of-breed collaboration tools like Slack and Mural, and best-of-breed continuous delivery tools like GitHub Enterprise and Travis CI to continously deploy their services to the IBM cloud.
+We chose and deployed best-of-breed collaboration tools like Slack, Mural, and ZenHub, and best-of-breed continuous delivery tools like GitHub Enterprise and Travis CI to continously deploy their services to the IBM cloud.
 About a year into the project, we’d seen some amazing uptake, but we’d also realized that providing great tools was a means to an end, but not the real goal.

 A fool with a tool is still a fool